Jose Siri Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.82).
+- The Mariners have the 12th-ranked team ERA across all MLB pitching staffs (3.96).

-- The Mariners surrender the fourth-fewest home runs in baseball (79 total, one per game).
+- Mariners pitchers combine to allow 82 home runs (one per game), the fifth-fewest in the league.

-- Miller (5-3) gets the starting nod for the Mariners in his 11th start of the season.
-He's put together a 3.88 ERA in 55 2/3 innings pitched, with 49 strikeouts.

-- In his last time out on Saturday against the Baltimore Orioles, the righty tossed 4 1/3 innings, allowing three earned runs while surrendering six hits.
+- In his last appearance on Sunday, the righty went 6 1/3 innings against the Baltimore Orioles, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.